Shekar2004/AMLBS/README.md

 ## ROLL NO: 21CS10052

 # Assignment 1 - Exploratory Data Analysis and Classification
 This project explores a dataset using Python, pandas, and scikit-learn.
-The dataset, named 'framingham.csv', contains information related to heart disease risk factors and outcomes.
+The dataset, named `framingham.csv`, contains information related to heart disease risk factors and outcomes.
 The project involves data preprocessing, exploratory data analysis (EDA), and classification tasks.

 # Dependencies/ Requirements
 Before running the code, ensure you have the following libraries installed: